websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ## SEO

 Search engine optimization (SEO) refers to the methods used to improve your page's ranking in search engine results pages (SERP).
-The *SEO* tab provides easy access to settings you can use to optimize your page's content.
+The SEO tab provides easy access to settings you can use to optimize your page's content.
 See [Search Engine Optimization](../../optimizing-sites/search_engine_optimization.rst) for more information about the following settings.

 ### HTML Title

-Use the *HTML Title* field to define a page's `<title>` tag.
+Use the HTML Title field to define a page's `<title>` tag.
 This title is used by search engines to rank your page and serves as the page's heading in search engine results, though without replacing a page's [Name](#name-and-friendly-url).
 The recommended length for an HTML title is under 60 characters.

 ### Description

-Use the *Description* field to define a page's `<description>` tag.
+Use the Description field to define a page's `<description>` tag.
 This description is used by search engines to rank your page and also appears in search result previews of your page.
 The recommended length for a description is under 155 characters.

 ### Custom Canonical URL

 Set a custom canonical URL for a page.
-Custom URLs set in this way take precedent over the global and instance level settings.
+Custom URLs set in this way take precedence over the global and instance level settings.

 ### Keywords